 Field-hunting tip

-Look in oxidized uranium deposits, hydrothermal veins country — that is the host setting where schröckingerite typically forms.
+Look in oxidized uranium deposits, hydrothermal veins country, the host setting where schröckingerite typically forms.
 If you start seeing uraninite, gypsum, liebigite in float, you are in the right ground.
 Field specimens usually show a platy crystals, rosettes, globular aggregates, crusts habit, so train your eye for that shape before scanning the outcrop.